Are you asking yourself the following questions about water leaking or water dripping from your boiler?

 This issue is however, quite common and it’s often difficult to spot during the installation.

-Although, if you notify your provider and it is a new installation they should fix it immediately.
+Although, if you notify your provider and it is a new installation they should fix it immediately free of charge.

 Can You Fix It Yourself?